Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

-\textit{How to prevent rank collapse while consistently improving global performance of FedLoRA with client heterogeneity?}
+\textit{How can we prevent rank collapse and improve the performance of heterogeneous-rank FedLoRA?}

-Addressing this question poses two non-trivial challenges: (i) Despite the empirical evidence, there remains a lack of principled understanding of why rank collapse arises under joint data and rank heterogeneity, where aggregation and allocation processes across heterogeneous clients are tightly coupled. (ii) Translating this understanding into a heterogeneous FedLoRA framework is challenging, as preventing rank collapse requires rethinking the aggregation mechanism beyond uniform weighting, while balancing unbiased aggregation with communication efficiency.
-Together, these challenges call for a deeper understanding of rank collapse and a principled solution for heterogeneous-rank FedLoRA.
+Addressing this question poses two non-trivial challenges: (i) Despite the empirical evidence, there remains a lack of principled understanding of why rank collapse arises under joint data and rank heterogeneity, where the aggregation and allocation processes across heterogeneous clients are tightly coupled. (ii) Translating this understanding into a heterogeneous FedLoRA framework is challenging because preventing rank collapse may require the aggregation rule to account for how heterogeneous ranks shape client updates.
+Together, these challenges call for a deeper understanding of rank collapse and a new rank-aware aggregation principle for heterogeneous-rank FedLoRA.

-To address these challenges, we conduct a rigorous theoretical analysis and reveal the root cause of rank collapse to a rank-wise averaging mismatch in heterogeneous-rank aggregation: the same aggregation weight is applied to all rank directions, while higher-rank directions (non-shared) are supported by only a subset of clients.
+To address these challenges, we conduct a rigorous theoretical analysis and reveal the root cause of rank collapse as a rank-wise averaging mismatch in heterogeneous-rank aggregation: the same aggregation weight is applied to all rank directions, while higher-rank directions (non-shared) are supported by only a subset of clients.
 As a result, updates along higher-rank directions are systematically diluted under uniform averaging.
 More importantly, this dilution accumulates across successive rounds, geometrically suppressing higher-rank contributions until they become negligible.

 Motivated by this insight, we propose \texttt{raFLoRA}, a rank-partitioned aggregation method for federated low-rank adaptation with client heterogeneity.
 Specifically, \texttt{raFLoRA} decomposes local updates into non-overlapping rank partitions and aggregates each part using weights determined by its rank-wise effective contributors.
 By correcting the mismatch, \texttt{raFLoRA} eliminates the per-round dilution of higher-rank updates and thereby prevents rank collapse.
 Table~\ref{tab:intro-comparison} summarizes the key differences between \texttt{raFLoRA} and baselines.
-Figure~\ref{fig:energy-raflora} empirically validates \texttt{raFLoRA}’s ability to prevent rank collapse, while Figures~\ref{fig:acc-niid} and \ref{fig:acc-config} demonstrate its consistent accuracy gains across diverse non-IID data distributions and rank configurations.
+Figure~\ref{fig:energy-raflora} empirically shows \texttt{raFLoRA} reshapes the energy structure and prevents rank collapse, and Figures~\ref{fig:acc-niid} and \ref{fig:acc-config} further demonstrate its improved performance and enhanced robustness across diverse non-IID data distributions and various rank configurations.

 We summarize the main contributions of this work below: \begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt]